 Launch at The Lloyds, Chorlton, Manchester Friday 30th November 7.30-9.30pm

 Special guests: Simon Howarth.
-Cheryl Pearson and Kate Garrett.
+Chris Woods and Kate Garrett.

 ‘Here dance the figures of anger, frustration, resentment and desire, following the skewed steps of Surrealist spells and charms for coping.
 Dixon’s pithy and often unsettling poems are populated by creatures and people on the threshold of metamorphoses, having been pushed to the limits of themselves and in doing so reach for revelations that lie beneath the rational order of things.’

 A cabinet of curiosities, Dixon casts her spell in spilled wax and wash days, roses pegged to washing lines and days that start without knickers.
 These poems search for alchemy within the domestic, they dig through the ash to find stars.
 Angela Readman

 Sarah Dixon’s second book is one of dizzying, dream like fantasy, edged with vulnerability.
 These strange, often humorous, often moving poems swim like goldfish in a pond, rising to the surface to greet the reader in flashes of light and love.
 This is a collection of sharp surprises and tongue in cheek observations of life and love, where one is never quite sure what is real and what is not.
 A perfectly lovely collection of Monty pythonesque poems.
 Wendy Pratt

 Electric rain sparks off Wedgwood carpets as the everyday is made strange and startling.
 These poems nestle together in a mosaic of dedication as tributes to transformation, and the testing (and shattering) of boundaries.
 Steve Nash